Can I (Junho song)

-Can I is a Japanese special single released by South Korean artist Lee Jun-ho.
-It first premiered digitally on July 21, 2023, to celebrate the 10th anniversary of his debut as a solo artist.
+Can I is a Japanese single released by South Korean artist Lee Jun-ho.
+It first premiered digitally on July 21, 2023, in commemoration of the 10th anniversary of his debut as a solo artist.

 Background

 On May 30, 2019, Lee began his military service as a public service worker.
 He was discharged on March 20, 2021.

-On July 7, 2023, JYP Entertainment announced that Junho would be releasing a special single titled Can I on August 23, 2023, and revealed images of the album jacket.
-This followed the announcement of a concert tour titled The Day We Meet Again with six dates in July and August 2023, marking his 10th anniversary as a solo artist.
-The single would be his first Japanese release since December 2018, following Junho the Best, and his first release featuring new music since Souzou five years ago.
+On July 7, 2023, JYP Entertainment announced that Junho would be releasing a special single titled "Can I" on August 23, 2023, and revealed images of the album jacket.
+This followed the announcement of a solo concert tour titled The Day We Meet Again with six dates in July and August 2023, marking his 10th anniversary as a solo artist.
+The single would be his first Japanese release since December 2018, following Junho the Best, and his first release featuring new music in five years, following Souzou.